-- Significantly expanded state-financed exploration from MNT 9.3 billion in 2016 to MNT 24 billion in 2019. - Included oil exploration in the Refinery Act (passed in 2021) to actively search for more sources of oil. - The National Geological Survey of Mongolia was established in 2020.
-This new agency, in charge of explorations, is an implementing agency under the Ministry of Mining and Heavy Industry, consisting of the Exploration Department (formerly at MRPAM), Minerals
+- Significantly expanded state-financed exploration from MNT 9.3 billion in 2016 to MNT 24 billion in 2019. - Included oil exploration in the Refinery Act (passed in 2021) to actively search for more sources of oil. - The National Geological Survey was established in 2020.
+This new agency, in charge of explorations, will be an implementing agency under the Ministry of Mining and Heavy Industry, consisting of the Exploration Department (formerly at MRPAM), Minerals Information Technology Center, Geological Research Center, and Central Laboratory of Geology.
+The new agency is working in collaboration with MUST and NUM in geology training and have trained experts from Russia, Japan, South Korea, and Germany.
+The agency was established with some assistance from the Australia Aid and the Adam Smith International Consultancy.